 General Specifications of all 250R ninjas:

 Super lightweight, outstanding handling, low to the ground, and light clutch pulls make these bikes very forgiving for learning on.
-With a long heritage like the 250R has, parts are readily available and affordable.
+With a long heritage like the 250R and its successors has, parts are readily available and affordable.
 Reliability is good and insurance is inexpensive and usually easy to get.

 The Ninja is known all around the world by different names such as the ZZR 250.
 GPX 250, GPZ 250 and EX250.
 A rose by any other name would still smell sweet… sweet like a Ninja that is!